sahin/status-page/README.md

 Supported services which uses StatusPage.io for now and Upcoming Status.io.

 Why?
 For my first node project from many years of year, I thought it will be very interesting to use github like a db and built a repo for all the popular services' statuses.
 I will also commit the parser codes too.
+I can only spending 30 minutes a day, so every contribution counts.

 [![Acquia](https://img.shields.io/badge/Acquia-Operational-green.svg)](https://status.acquia.com)